graphql/graphql-spec/spec/Section 5 -- Validation.md

 * Let {subscriptionType} be the root Subscription type in {schema}.
 * Let {selectionSet} be the top level selection set on {subscription}.
 * Let {variableValues} be the empty set.
-* Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
+* Let {groupedFieldSetExcludingIntrospection} be the result of {CollectFields(subscriptionType, selectionSet, variableValues, true)}.
-* {groupedFieldSet} must have exactly one entry.
+* {groupedFieldSetExcludingIntrospection} must have exactly one entry.

 **Explanatory Text**

-Subscription operations must have exactly one root field.
+Subscription operations must have exactly one non-introspection root field.
+(Subscription operations may have any number of introspection root fields.)

 Valid examples: